-Those diagnosed with lumbar facet syndrome may experience symptoms that will affect your lower back, buttocks, thighs, and possibly your lower legs and feet.
-Facet syndrome, also known as spinal arthritis, is a condition in which the articular cartilage of the vertebral facet joints breaks down due to age, injury, or repetitive actions.
-The articular surfaces of the facet joints become inflamed and may become uncomfortable as they rub against each other.
-Inflammation may stimulate bone spur (osteophyte) development.
-The resulting symptoms can include the following:
+If you have been diagnosed with lumbar facet syndrome, you may experience symptoms that affect your lower back, buttocks, thighs, lower legs and feet.
+Facet syndrome, also known as spinal arthritis, is a condition in which the layer of cartilage on the facet joints breaks down due to age, injury or repetitive actions.

 This cartilage acts as a cushion, protecting the vertebrae from friction as they pivot and bend.
 As the cartilage wears down over time, the surfaces of the facet joints become inflamed and uncomfortable as they rub against each other.
 Inflammation may stimulate bone spur (osteophyte) development near the joints, which can increase the risk of a compressed nerve in the spinal canal.

 The resulting facet syndrome symptoms can include lower back pain, tenderness, stiffness, radiating pain down the buttocks or back of the thighs, pain when twisting or arching the lower back and limited mobility and range of motion.
 To learn about the treatments available to ease these debilitating symptoms, read the following article.

 If you’ve been experiencing these symptoms, it is important that you schedule an appointment with your doctor to determine the cause of your pain and find a treatment to help you get back to your life.
 Doctors usually suggest conservative treatments to help relieve the symptoms of lumbar facet syndrome.
 These may include:

 - Hot and cold therapy